AltoRetrato/evernote2obsidian/README.md

 ## Comparison with Other Tools and Limitations
 The [Obsidian Importer Plugin](https://github.com/obsidianmd/obsidian-importer/) might be good enough for you, if:
-- You have just a few notes and/or don't mind manually checking them all after conversion to find and fix issues.
+- You have just a few notes and/or don't mind manually checking them all after conversion to find and fix conversion issues.
 - Your notes are mainly in plain text, without features such as links for other notes, text colors and highlighting, image resizing, etc.
 - You don't care about some loss of formatting (and a small risk of losing some information) in your notes, and you prefer the convenience of using a plugin that already comes installed with Obsidian.

 On the other hand, you might want an alternative if:
 - You want to preserve as much data and formatting during conversion as possible.
 - Your notes use many Evernote / HTML features.
-- Even if some features can't be converted, you want to have a log of all notes and issues so you can manually check them (instead of having to check _all_ notes).
+- Even if some features can't be converted, you want to have a log of all notes and issues so you can manually check them (after or even before conversion).

 #### Other HTML to Markdown Python modules ([html2markdown](https://github.com/dlon/html2markdown), [html2text](https://github.com/Alir3z4/html2text/), [markdownify](https://github.com/matthewwithanm/python-markdownify), ...)
 It is somewhat unfair to compare this project, which understands the special formatting Evernote uses, with generic HTML to Markdown converters.
 Yet, even for "plain" HTML, some features are better supported by `evernote2md.py`, such as converting tables with merged cells, escaping of special Markdown characters, and more.